cblades/OOPExamples/README.md

 ## How Should I Use This Guide?
-Every directy will in this repository will have a `README.md` file (such as this one), that is expository material relevant to the material in that directory, and sub-directories.
+Every directory in this repository will have a `README.md` file (such as this one), that is exposition relevant to the material in that directory and sub-directories.
+Other files in the directory will be annotated examples of the topics addressed in the `README.md`.

 The suggested way to navigate, is to start at this top-level directory, and then proceed to `src/`, where you will find another `README.md` file.
 Proceed down the directory structure to `com/`, then `cblades/`, and then `oop/`, reading any `README.md` files you encounter.